MBA in Marketing v/s MBA in Finance

 Other career options available to MBA in Finance graduates include commercial banking, private equity, venture capital, and hedge fund management.
 The exact career path will depend on individual interests, skills, and career goals.

-Average Salary
+Average Salary For MBA Finance

 The average salary range for MBA in Finance graduates in India varies depending on several factors such as job profile, company, experience, and location.
 However, on average, MBA in Finance graduates in India can expect to earn between INR 7 lakh to INR 20 lakh per annum.